Dipok009/Hand-Written-Digit-Recognition/README.md

 # Hand-Written-Digit-Recognition

 This project was completed as part of **STA 6366: Data Science I** at the University of Central Florida.
+The initial goal was to apply probabilistic machine learning algorithms for classifying handwritten digits.

 ## Overview